sendgrid/docs/source/API_Reference/Web_API/blocks.md

 This endpoint allows you to retrieve and delete entries in the Blocks list.

+{% info %}
+You can live test these API endpoints with the "Try It" button for each endpoint on this page.
+{% endinfo %}

+{% warning %}
+<strong>"Try It" IS NOT A SANDBOX</strong><br />Using the "Try It" button makes live requests against your account.
+{% endwarning %}

 {% anchor h2 %}
 get
 {% endanchor %}